 17. The Building is subject to the design review provisions of the Capital Gateway Overlay.
-The Applicant simultaneously seeks variances for relief from the height regulations, courtyard regulations, residential recreation space regulations, and a special exception for its rooftop structures.
+The Applicant simultaneously seeks variances for relief from the height regulations, floor area ratio regulations, courtyard regulations, residential recreation space regulations, the pending Capital Gateway Overlay regulations, and a special exception for its rooftop structures.
 The Applicant also seeks flexibility in the implementation of the pending inclusionary zoning regulations.
 (Exhibit 4, p.
 1.)